pmq20/libautoupdate/README.md

 - `Content-Type: application/zip`: Deflate compression is assumed and the first file is inflated and used
 - `Content-Type: application/octet-stream`: Nothing is performed

+### Self-replacing

+After all the above procedures the data has been in-place to allow a self-replacing.
-Finally the program replaces itself in-place and restarts with the new release.
+The program replaces itself in-place with the help of the system temporary directory, after which it restarts itself with the new release.

 ### Return Value